 Unfortunately no. You can only enroll at UEH if your home institution has established agreement plans with UEH.
 If you’re still keen on exploring us, talk to your university and get us in touch, we’ll work out a way to get you here!

-Unfortunately no, not at this time.
-We’ll keep you updated should there be any new changes.
-However, scholarships are available for International Joint Programs and/or Collaboration Programs should you be eligible.
+Additionally, scholarships are available for International Joint Programs and/or Collaboration Programs should you be eligible.
 Check with your Advisor for more details.

 It depends.
 Please inform us at least 3 months in advance if you wish to receive help so we can arrange support.

 This is dependent on the country you’re planning on studying/living in.
 The best solution is to reach out to UEH RMIC with your questions and let us help you put together your visa application.